Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

 In Norse Mythology, Freyja serves as a goddess of love, war, magic, death, and fertility.
 As a member of the Vanir, she is important to fertility in the ancient Norse belief system.
 In many stories from Norse mythology, Freyja serves as an object of love and lust amongst the gods.
-Freyja served an important role in everything related to sexuality in Norse beliefs, except for childbearing, of which she had little concern for.
+Freyja served an important role in everything related to sexuality in Norse beliefs, except for childbearing, for which she had little concern.

 Freyja also plays an important role in Norse mythology in looking after the dead who have fallen in battle.
 Freyja and Odin, according to Norse Mythology, split the fallen dead, each bringing half to their own realm for the dead.
 Freyja rules over Fólkvangr, a heavenly realm of the afterlife where Freyja’s share of the dead who fell in battle end up.
 Some sources seem to imply that Freyja may also take in at least some of those who passed on in other ways as well.

 Freyja was said to be adept in magic.
 She practiced a type of magic called Seidr, which she introduced to the gods and to humans, according to Norse mythology.
 This type of magic is used to change the course of fate to bring about change in the world.